PaulaVegas/Proyecto_RedSocial/README.md

   - **Users**
   - **Posts**
   - **Comments**
-- Ability to like and unlike comments.
+- Like/unlike comments and posts.
 - Upload images via **Multer** for:
   - Posts
   - Comments